jackiefeit94/SpyQL/README.md

 # SpyQL

-SpyQL is a murder mystery game that helps developers learn SQL.
+SpyQL is a murder mystery browser-based game that helps developers learn SQL.